Makman2/CE3D/CODESTYLE.md

   }
   ```

+  This style is advised for `for`-loops since it doesn't break the middle of the
+  statement and such is better readable.

 * Control statements have everytime scope blocks (`{` and `}`), even if there's
   only a single statement in there.